+'''

 ./psql -d idm postgres

+'''

-By default, the Postgres user has no password.
+By default, the postgres user has no password.

-3 From inside psql, execute the script 1\install\8.sql.
+3 From inside psql, execute the script 1_install_8.sql.
 For example:

+'''

-idm=# \i 1\install\8.sql
+idm=# \i 1_install_8.sql

+'''

-4 Update the pg\hba.conf file.
+4 Update the pq_hba.conf file.

-As of version 8, this can be done through pgAdminIII.
-After you start, go to Tools > Connect to connect to the server, select the IDM database, then go to Tools > Server Configuration > $pg_hba.conf$ .
-In the pgAdminIII pg\hba.conf editor, the IP-ADDRESS and IP-MASK columns in the file are combined into a single field: IP-Address.
-Place both the IP-ADDRESS and IP-MASK values in that field, separated by a single whitespace character.
+In PostgreSQL 8, you can update the file through pgAdminIII.
+After you start, go to Tools > Connect to connect to the server, select the idm database, then go to Tools > Server Configuration > pg_hba.conf.
+In the pgAdminIII pg_hba.conf editor, the IP-ADDRESS and IP-MASK columns in the file are combined into a single field named as IP-Address.
+Place the values of IP-ADDRESS and IP-MASK columns in this field separated by a single whitespace character.